- Image 1 of 2

-YAMBIO, South Sudan – More than 300 child soldiers have been released by armed groups in South Sudan, the second-largest release since civil war began five years ago.
+YAMBIO, South Sudan – More than 300 child soldiers have been released by armed groups in South Sudan, the second-largest such release since civil war began five years ago.
 Over 19,000 children are thought to have been recruited by all sides.

-The United Nations calls the ceremony for 87 girls and 224 boys the first step in a process that should see at least 700 child soldiers freed in the coming weeks.
+The "laying down of the guns" ceremony for 87 girls and 224 boys on Wednesday was the first step in a process that should see at least 700 child soldiers freed in the coming weeks, the United Nations said.